isaiahnields/WebLoader/README.md

 ## Purpose

-The purpose of WebLoader is to give a user the ability to download portions of or entire websites.
+The purpose of Web Loader is to give a user the ability to download portions of or entire websites.

 ## Compatibility

-WebLoader is compatible with PhantomJS version 2.1.1 and above.
+Web Loader is compatible with PhantomJS version 2.1.1 and above.

 ## Set Up